By Rabbi Shraga Simmons

 Since then, a parade of U.S. presidents have promised to uphold this pledge.
 But since the congressional act allows the President to implement a waiver at six-month intervals, that’s exactly what has happened every six months since 1995.

 This has created a situation whereby politicians, the media, and the world at large routinely ignore the fact that Jerusalem is the capital of Israel.
-Last month, the Washington Post printed this ditty:
+Recently the Washington Post printed this ditty:

 Obama’s more aggressive message reflects the increasing concern in Washington, Tel Aviv and other capitals about Iran’s enrichment program, which Israel believes will be used to produce a nuclear weapon.